Nakano-sakaue Station: Tokyo Metro platforms

 The Tokyo Metro station has two island platforms serving three tracks on the second basement (B2F) level.

-During the off-peak, platform 2 is used by three-car branch line trains shuttling between Nakano-Sakue and Honancho.
+During the off-peak, platform 2 is used by branch line trains shuttling between Nakano-Sakaue and Honancho.

 During the peak hours, some trains to on the branch line use platform 1, and some through trains from Honancho to Ikebukuro use platform 2.